Top Things to Do in Majuli

 History

 Majuli is a pilgrimage island of Assam where Vaishnavism is believed to have prospered since the fifteenth century.
 It is home to numerous Satras or Vaishnavite institutions.
 Originally, the island was a narrow strip of land called Majoli which had the Brahmaputra on one side and Burhidihing on the other.
 However, a major flood during the 1750s led to the formation of Majuli Island.
-It is one of the leading centers of Vaishnavism around the world.
+It is one of the leading centres of Vaishnavism around the world.
 According to records, the sixteenth-century social reformer Srimanta Sankardeva visited this island and established monasteries and Satras on it.

 How to Plan a Trip to Majuli Island